in more detail

 It was in my last year as a monk that I had a powerful dream, in which I read out loud the words, "The Order of the Longing Look" from a large book lying open on a table in the chapel of St. Columcille.
 In the vision I was deeply moved by this name, and, on waking up, filled with energy.

-After leaving monastic life, I decided to pursue this vision and went to America, becoming authorized as Teacher of Meditation in the Celtic Buddhist lineage.
+After leaving monastic life in 2011, I decided to pursue this vision and went to America, becoming authorized as Teacher of Meditation in the Celtic Buddhist lineage.
 In 2019, I parted ways with the latter and in 2021 established The Celtic School of Buddhism.

-My apprenticeship in Shamanism started immediately afterwards in Ireland in 2011 under Liam Glenane, an Irish shaman, and continued in the Netherlands with Daan van Kampenhout, and privately with Emy Fernhout.
+My apprenticeship in Shamanism started after returning from America in Ireland under Liam Glenane, an Irish shaman, and continued in the Netherlands with Daan van Kampenhout, and privately with Emy Fernhout.
 After deepening trust, I began to be taught directly by my own Shamanic allies.
 These guided me to branch out on my own and start teaching workshops in Germany in 2017.